Freedom on the Net

 Access to the internet in the United States remains relatively free compared with the rest of the world.
 Users face few restrictions on their ability to access and publish content online.
 The courts have consistently held that federal and state constitutional prohibitions against government regulation of speech apply to material published on the internet.
 The law also protects online service providers from liability for infractions committed by their users, a policy that fosters business models that permit open discourse and the free exchange of information.

-Despite the economic recession, the United States is home to a thriving communications start-up community where innovators and entrepreneurs regularly offer new technological tools at no monetary cost to the public.
+The United States is home to a thriving communications start-up community where innovators and entrepreneurs regularly offer new technological tools at no monetary cost to the public.
 Popular web applications such as Twitter, the video-sharing site YouTube, the social-networking site Facebook, and international blog-hosting services such as WordPress are all freely available.

 Access to information on the internet is generally free from government interference in the United States.
 There is no government-run filtering mechanism affecting content passing over the internet or mobile phone networks.
 Users with opposing viewpoints engage in vibrant online political discourse and face almost no legal or technical restrictions on their expressive activities online.
+At the same time, recent revelations about the extent of government surveillance of online communications have led some to report an increase in self-censorship.

 Although the government does not restrict any political or social content, legal rules that apply to other spheres of life have been extended to the internet.
 For example, concerns over copyright violations, child pornography, protection of minors from harmful or indecent content, harassing or defamatory comments, publication of confidential information, gambling, and financial crime have presented a strong impetus for aggressive legislative and executive action.